nus-cs2103/website-base/admin/tp-expectations.md

 <box>

 **:thinking: How much testings is enough?** We expect you to decide.
-You learned different types of testing and what they try to achieve.
-Based on that, you should decide how much of each type is required.
+As you learn different types of testing and what they try to achieve, you should decide how much of each type is worth having.
 Similarly, you can decide to what extent you want to automate tests, depending on the benefits and the effort required.<br>
-There is no requirement for a minimum coverage level.
-Note that in a production environment you are often required to have at least 90% of the code covered by tests.
+There is no requirement for a minimum test coverage level.
+Note that in a high-end production environment you are often required to have at least 90% of the code covered by tests.
 In this project, it can be less. ==The weaker your tests are, the higher the risk of bugs, which will cost marks if not fixed before the final submission.==
 </box>
 </div>